JochenHiller/concierge-tests/README.md

 git clone git://git.eclipse.org/gitroot/concierge/org.eclipse.concierge.git
 ```

-1. Check out Concierge tests
+2. Check out Concierge tests

 ```Shell
 git clone https://github.com/JochenHiller/concierge-tests.git
 ```

-1. Copy all files from concierge-tests to Concierge project (as tests will be running with Concierge project)
+3. Copy all files from concierge-tests to Concierge project (as tests will be running with Concierge project).
+It will assume that both projects are checked out in same directory level.

 ```Shell
 cd concierge-tests